sukchung/Fetch-Take-Home/README.md

 1. Clone this [repository](https://github.com/sukchung/Fetch-Take-Home.git) to your local computer
 2. Navigate or cd into the cloned repository
-3. Run the following commands on your terminal
+3. Run the following command on your terminal
     ```
     npm start
     ```